WCGA/knowledge-base/docs/metadata/metadata.rst

 USGS has a very good resource clearly describing what type of information needs to go into the various elements of FGDC CSDGM standard.

 * Metadata in Plain Language: http://geology.usgs.gov/tools/metadata/tools/doc/ctc/

-There is also some good information about metadata content in this document for Geospatial Platform/data.gov: https://www.geoplatform.gov/sites/default/files/document_library/MetadataPractices07-2013_Linked_0.pdf

 Most advice on content is applicable regardless of the metadata standard you use, but the location of the appropriate content may vary.
 Focus on what you would like to know if you were interested in discovering and using someone else's data set.